zbuzzeo/Challenge-Largest-Palindrome-Product/README.md

 4. Run your test with the command: `npm test`
 5. There are two tests total.
 Make them pass!

+## Caveats
+How do you create numbers dynamically?

 ### Bonus Round
 What if you were given `2, 2`?
 One example of two multiplicands with two-digits would be: